StrutFit/AndroidSDK/README.md

 	}
 ```

-3. Ensure the following permission are given to the application if it does not already:
+3. Ensure the following permissions are given to the application if it does not already:
 	**Internet:** We are accessing a website
-	**Write External Storage:** To allow the webapp to store variable locally
+	**Write External Storage:** To allow the web-app to store variables locally
-	**Read External Stoarge:** Allows the app to access camer role for uploading photos
+	**Read External Stoarge:** Allows the app to access camera roll for uploading photos
-	**Camera & Audio:** For the in app camera view to allow users to take photos.
+	**Camera & Audio:** For the in-app camera view to allow users to take photos.
 			Although we dont actually record audio we still need the permission.
 ```ruby
 	<uses-permission android:name="android.permission.INTERNET"/>